k-nuth/domain/README.md

 All files in this repository fall under the license specified in [COPYING](COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published online.
 Source code for this library must always remain free for everybody to access.

-**About Libbitcoin**
+**About Bitprim**

-The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+The Bitprim toolkit is a set of cross platform C++ libraries for building bitcoin applications.
+The toolkit consists of several libraries, most of which depend on the foundational [bitprim-core](https://github.com/bitprim/bitprim-core) library.
 Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) 1.14+ instructions.
 There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

 ## Installation

-On Linux and Macintosh libbitcoin is built using Autotools as follows.
+On Linux and Macintosh bitprim is built using Autotools as follows.
 ```sh
 $ ./autogen.sh
 $ ./configure